MINDFULNESS-BASED COGNITIVE THERAPY

 A variety of practices to manage depression, anxiety and prevent relapse.
 By learning to identify the triggers and symptoms of anxiety and depression, participants can effectively address these issues as they arise in everyday life.

 Individuals experiencing moderate anxiety or depression and people with a history of depression.
 See guidelines on whether MBCT or MBSR is right for you.

 A commitment to attendance and home practice activities is required.
-Participants are strongly encouraged to attend the day-long silent retreat.
 If you are not able to attend the scheduled Session 4, or if you would have to miss more than two sessions in total, we recommend that you register for an MBCT program starting on a different date.
 And please note that, in order to receive an insurance receipt, you must attend a minimum of six sessions.